prakartigoel24/FaceRecognitionProject-CrimeAssist/README.md

 # Steps To Run This Project On Your Device : #

+-> **For installing Face-Recognition library on Mac or Linux :**

+ - Install dlib with Python bindings [refer this link]( https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf)
+ - Then, make sure you have cmake installed: `brew install cmake`

+ - Finally, install this module from pypi using pip3 (or pip2 for Python 2): `pip3 install face_recognition`

+ -> **For Running on Windows follow the steps below -**

 1. Install python-3.8 (64 bit) or above from 'https://www.python.org/downloads/' and add the PATH to your USER and System Variables under Environment variables.

 2. Install VISUAL STUDIO Community Edition  from 'https://visualstudio.microsoft.com/downloads/' and install plugins for PYTHON development and C++ Desktop Development (important).